-Upon the student's completion of the assessment, the principal shall refer the student's case to the Athletic Advisory Council.
-The Athletic Advisory Council shall consist of:
+Upon the student's completion of the assessment, the principal may refer the student's case to the Athletic Advisory Council.
+The Athletic Advisory Council may consist of:

-- 1. assistant principal
+- assistant principal

 - 2. athletic director

 - 3. head coach

 - 4. student's school counselor

 - 5. Core Team chairperson/student assistance coordinator.